-LMP statistics are one of the data sources for monitoring the Employment Guidelines through the Joint Assessment Framework (JAF).
+More recently, LMP statistics have been used as one of the sources of data for monitoring the EU employment guidelines through the Europe 2020 Joint Assessment Framework (JAF).
 The JAF is an indicator-based assessment system developed and used by the European Commission and the Employment Committee.
-Organised into 12 policy areas, the JAF includes a series of indicators used to monitor the progress towards EU headline targets and associated national targets in relation to the implementation of the Employment Guidelines.
-Indicators related to LMP fall within policy area 3: Active labour market policies and policy area 4: Adequate and employment oriented social security systems.
+Organised into 12 policy areas, the JAF includes a series of indicators used to monitor the progress towards EU headline targets and associated national targets in relation to the implementation of the employment guidelines.
+Data from Eurostat’s LMP database are used to calculate indicators for policy area 3 related to active labour market policies and for policy area 4 related to adequate and employment oriented social security systems.

 Further Eurostat information